Kaliumhexacyanoferrat/GenHTTP/CONTRIBUTING.md

 - There are no new issues reported by Sonar
 - Public API functions and types are documented
 - `IHandler` and `IConcern` instances can be created using an `IBuilder` instance
-- The changes have been documented via another MR on the [GenHTTP.Website](https://github.com/Kaliumhexacyanoferrat/GenHTTP.Website), if applicable
+- The changes have been documented via another PR on the [GenHTTP.Website](https://github.com/Kaliumhexacyanoferrat/GenHTTP.Website), if applicable
 - Architecture principles as described in the following section have not been violated

 ## Project Structure